 The Church of the Apostles would like to thank all of our parishioners in Dallas, TX, who come to pray with us each week.

 Dallas, TX, is the third largest city in Texas, and most noteworthy the ninth largest in the United States.
 Dallas and Fort Worth comprise the DFW Metroplex, and therefore, this comprises the largest metropolitan area in the South.
-DFW is the fourth largest metropolitan area in the United States.
-The city’s population in 2010 was approximately 1.2 million for Collin, Dallas, Denton, Kaufman and Rockwall counties, The city is the largest economic center of the 12-county metropolitan area that, according to the March 2010 U.S. Census Bureau release, had a population of roughly 6.5 million as of July 2009.
+Because DFW is the fourth largest metropolitan area in the United States, the city’s population in 2010 was approximately 1.2 million for Collin, Dallas, Denton, Kaufman and Rockwall counties.
+As a result, the city is the largest economic center of the 12-county metropolitan area that, according to the March 2010 U.S. Census Bureau release, had a population of roughly 6.5 million as of July 2009.

-The Dallas Metroplex economy maintains the sixth largest in the United States, with a 2010 gross metropolitan product of $374 billion.
+Because of the size of the Dallas Metroplex, the economy maintains the sixth largest in the United States, with a 2010 gross metropolitan product of $374 billion.

 We support our bishop, The Rt.
 Rev. George Sumner of the Episcopal Diocese of Dallas.
 Bishop Sumner leads the Episcopal Diocese of Dallas with approximately 70 parishes within our geographical borders that reach north to Oklahoma, east to Arkansas, south to Corsicana and west to Tarrant County.
-We are part of the Episcopal Church and the Anglican Communion.
+As such, the Church of the Apostles is part of the Episcopal Church and the Anglican Communion.

 - As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.